Niger–Russia relations

-Niger–Russia relations refer to the bilateral relations between Niger and Russia.
-Historically, the two countries had very little contact.
-However, following the 2023 Nigerien coup d'état, they became close allies, with Russia becoming the new government's preferred military partner.
+Historically, Niger and Russia have had very little contact.
+However, following the 2023 Nigerien coup d'état, the two nations became close allies, with Russia becoming the new government's preferred military partner.

 History

 Early relations and Cold War

 Niger, a former French colony, had virtually no direct contact with the Russian Empire.
 After Niger gained independence in 1960, the Soviet Union sought to establish ties, but engagement remained limited.
 Niger's first president, Hamani Diori, kept a pro-Western stance and maintained close relations with France and its allies.
 Unlike some neighboring states (for example, Mali, where many elites studied in Moscow during the 1960s), Niger did not align with the Eastern Bloc.
 Diplomatic relations with the USSR were eventually established in the early 1970s, but the relationship was largely symbolic and low-key.
 Diori's government (1960–1974) and the military regime that followed continued to rely on France, the United States, and other Western partners for aid and security.